erhelito/arduino-streamdeck/README.md

 # Arduino "streamdeck"

-This is the V1.3 of my streamdeck, it will be improved.
-This V1.3 allows you to lower/higher your computer's volume, pause/play music on spotify, and play next/previous song.
+This is the V2 of my streamdeck, it will be improved.
+In this V2, you have 3 modes (according to the 3 buttons).
+The first mode allows you to lower/higher your computer's volume, pause/play music on spotify, and play next/previous song.
+I'll program others modes soon (you  can do also do it by pushing a new branche ^^)
 For the wiring, se _connectivity.png_

 ## Requirements